 There is no report planned for Christchurch City because there are no known faults at the ground surface within the Christchurch City Council area (including Banks Peninsula).
 The Port Hills Fault, and other faults discovered under Christchurch since February 2011 are completely underground and do not reach the ground surface.

-Environment Canterbury commissioned GNS Science, with help from the University of Canterbury, to define a planning 'fault avoidance zone' based on the mapping they had done already, and to estimate how often the fault moves (the recurrence interval).
+Environment Canterbury commissioned GNS Science, with help from the University of Canterbury, to define a planning 'fault avoidance zone' based on the mapping they had done already, and to estimate how often the fault moves on average (the recurrence interval).

 Names are usually only given to faults that can been seen at the ground surface.
 However, because of the impact of the February 2011 Christchurch earthquake and the ability to "see" the fault deep underground through the aftershock pattern and seismic sounding investigations, the fault has been given the name the Port Hills Fault.